gluster/glusterdocs/Administrator Guide/glossary.md

     clusters.

 **Rebalance**
-:   A process of fixing layout and resdistributing data in a volume when a
+:   A process of fixing layout and redistributing data in a volume when a
     brick is added or removed.

 **RRDNS**